-191. - The Antilock Brake System (ABS) improves vehicle stability during hard stops, but the brakes should be applied sooner

-- Allow greater following distance and watch for slippery spots.
+- Accelerate gently.
+Accelerating too quickly causes the wheels to spin and makes the surface under the tires slick. - The Antilock Brake System (ABS) improves vehicle stability during hard stops, but the brakes should be applied sooner than when on dry pavement.
+See Antilock Brake System (ABS) \$\$ 189. - Allow greater following distance and watch for slippery spots.
 Icy patches can occur on otherwise clear roads in shaded areas.
 The surface of a curve or an overpass can remain icy when the surrounding roads are clear.
-Avoid sudden steering maneuvers and braking while on ice. - Turn off cruise control.
+Avoid sudden steering maneuvers and braking while on ice.

+• Turn off cruise control.